Rentstart Bond Loan: managing your payments

 If you cannot make the payment, contact us to make other arrangements.

-If you do not contact us if you miss a payment, you will be in breach of the Bond Loan Agreement and FACS Housing will take action to recover any missed payments.
+If you do not contact us if you miss a payment, you will be in breach of the Bond Loan Agreement and DCJ Housing will take action to recover any missed payments.

 What if my circumstances change and I cannot afford the repayments?